Kindiras/PostGreSQL/README.md

    - `NOT NULL` the column must have a value in each row
    - `CHECK` the column values must meet some criteria
    - `EXCLUSION` ensures that if any two rows are compared on the specified columns or expression using the specified operator
+   - `REFERENCES` to constrain the value stored in the column that must exist in a column in another table

 ##### `COMMANDS in SQL`:
 `SELECT`: [SELECT](select.sql) is used to select the table & * is used to select all columns from a table